 Visiting Pukara de Quitor and Aldea de Tulor.
-As mentioned earlier, Pukara de Quitor is an old fortress surrounded by terraces and semi-circular houses.
+Al already mentionned, Pukara de Quitor is an old fortress surrounded by terrace and the semi-circular houses.
 The Aldea de Tulor, located just before entering the Valley of the Moon, offers the remains of a city whose foundations are buried in the sand.
 It is a very photogenic place.

 And we offer much more… Such as cycling tours, sandboarding, hikes of all kinds, ornithological tours, weaving, and even visiting the crater left by a meteorite.

 San Pedro de Atacama does not have an airport, so the closest city nearby with a flight connection is Calama.
 From there, you can take a 2-hour flight to Santiago de Chile; the flights leave a couple of times per day.
 Calama is a mining town with little interest in tourism.

 From the Calama airport to San Pedro de Atacama, you can take transfers whose schedules are aligned with the arrivals of the flights.
 The journey is about an hour and a half long.
 It is also possible to travel between Calama and San Pedro by bus.
 To do so, you will have to take a taxi from the airport to the bus station and then take the first bus to San Pedro de Atacama (about 2 hours).